idaho06/aberredengine/RUST-GAME-GUIDE.md

 ## 1. What the Engine Provides

-Aberred Engine is a 2D game engine built on **Bevy ECS 0.18** and **Raylib 6.0.0**.
+Aberred Engine is a 2D game engine built on **Bevy ECS 0.18** and **sola-raylib 6.1**.
 It handles the main loop, windowing, rendering, and a full ECS system schedule.
 You supply game-specific logic via hook functions.

 Built-in systems: